How the stylish look and feel their best

 How to look natural?

 After a natter and a giggle, there’s a quiet time when your eye’s sparkle and your body relaxes.
 This is the moment your photographer will anticipate and record without you even realising it.
-During this session in Brockewell Park I asked J. to see what the runners were up to over my shoulder, a simple question created the opportunity to create natural portraits in a relaxed setting.
+During this session in my home studio, Ryde I asked K. to see what the runners were up to over my shoulder, a simple question created the opportunity to create natural portraits in a relaxed setting.

 How to do casual?

 A casual snapshot, where you look fresh and relaxed is deceptively hard.
-It’s a careful balance of spontaneity, anticipation and timing.
-Look again at the lead up to J’s favourite photographs of the day.
+It’s a careful balance of spontaneity, anticipation, and timing.
+Look again at the lead up to K’s favourite photographs of the day.
 How did we achieve it?

-I worked hard to be friendly and encouraging, we reviewed the images every few minutes and I listened to what J asked for – relaxed, happy portraits that show a fun day in the park.
+I worked hard to be friendly and encouraging, we reviewed the images every few minutes and I listened to what K asked for – relaxed, happy portraits that show a confident, accomplished actor.

-Expert tip – to get the right ‘feel’ for the photos I said: “look right, look left, look towards the camera, smile like you’ve won the lottery”.
+Expert tip – to get the right ‘feel’ for the photos I asked: “look right, look left, look towards the camera, smile like you’ve won the lottery”.
+See the last photo below to see what I mean.

-The first thing that happens on a portrait experience is a ‘session warm up’.
-This involves sifting through outfit choices, looking at location options and refuelling with a coffee.
-For the first 10 minutes the camera doesn’t even come out of the bag.
+The first thing that happens on a portrait experience is a ‘session warm-up’.
+This involves sifting through outfit choices, looking at location options, and refueling with a coffee.
+For the first 10 minutes, the camera doesn’t even come out of the bag.
 Professional photographers are experienced in helping you find your mojo, often this involves listening to your wishes and asking the right questions.

 How to do the anti-pose?

 Most people feel comfortable when they can sit on a bench, lean on a wall or prop themselves against a lamp post.
-During this park session in Herne Hill I planned 3 locations, each with stone steps.
-After that it was simply a case of asking J to sit down naturally as she would when greeting a toddler.
+During this headshot photoshoot, I planned 3 backgrounds, each with flattering lighting.
+After that, it was simply a case of asking K to stand naturally as she would when greeting an old friend.

-Look at the sequence of photos below to get a picture of how natural portraits are created without looking too posed.
+Look at the sequence below to ‘see’ how I flow to create natural headshots without looking too posed.
 Expert tip – to make the photos feel spontaneous I started wide and said: “I’m testing my composition, now I’ll step in closer, almost done, you can stop frowning now”.

 Ready to book?